mherchel/herchel.com/src/blog/2018-01-15-css-grid/index.md

   justify-content: space-between; /* Inserts an equal amount of space between the columns.*/ }
 ```

-## Grid Child Syntax

-The following properties apply to children of grid containers.

 ### Start a child on a specific column